SheetJS/docs.sheetjs.com/docz/docs/03-demos/16-desktop.md

 `contextIsolation: true`.

 Electron 14+ must use `@electron/remote` instead of `remote`.
-An `initialize` call is required to enable DevTools in the window.
+An `initialize` call is required to enable Developer Tools in the window.

 :::

 ## Tauri

-The [NodeJS Module](../getting-started/installation/nodejs) can be imported from frontend code.
+The [NodeJS Module](../getting-started/installation/nodejs) can be imported from JavaScript code.

 This demo was tested against Tauri 1.0.5 on 2022 August 13.

 :::note

-Tauri currently does not provide NodeJS-esque `fs` wrapper functions.
+Tauri currently does not provide the equivalent of NodeJS `fs` module.
 The raw `@tauri-apps/api` methods used in the examples are not expected to change.

 :::